Puerto Cruz Tenerife culture is first to be discovered by its past.

 In 2008, Casa Ventoso (House Ventoso) of the early XVIII was marked to become the town's library.
 The idea was abandoned.
 Nevertheless, the almost 2000m2 big mansion is again an important cultural center of town.
 It fulfills many functions.

 It was used for a creep show called 'House of Terror' and for a crafts fair.
 The biggest Canary Island exhibitions of nativity scenes are shown there every year.
-Folk concerts with the famous Sabandeños follow suite.
-So are classic concerts.
+Usually, folk concerts with the famous Sabandeños follow suite as well as classic concerts.
+However, sometimes local folk music is given priority.

 Casa Palacio Ventoso merits this second name.
 The outlay of its rooms follow a good architectural design and the building seems to be fundamentally sound.
 I noticed this at Christmas 2013 when it was a house of open doors.